 This Pico de Gallo recipe is a blend of chopped tomatoes, onions, garlic, jalapenos, cilantro, salt, and lime juice.
-It is a refreshing topping for fish and tacos or you can scoop it up with Faux Corn Chips, made with bell peppers and a healthier alternative to corn chips.
+It is a refreshing topping for fish and tacos or you can scoop it up with corn-free chips, made with bell peppers and a healthier alternative to corn chips.

 What's the Difference Between Pico de Gallo and Salsa?